kellysutton/crude-mutant/README.md

 This tool is relatively crude (hence the name) in that it will just remove lines one by one to detect which is a dangerous mutation (i.e. a line removed where all tests still pass).

+More around the inspiration in this blog post: [Better Code through Mutation Testing](https://kellysutton.com/2018/12/28/better-code-through-mutation-testing.html).

 ## Installation

 In your preferred shell…